grscheller/scheller-linux-archive/CODE_OF_CONDUCT.md

-contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of xperience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

 Examples of behavior contributing to creating a positive environment include: